 You will use and demonstrate the standards when you have (full) registration, and undertake an annual renewal process to maintain the standards at the Proficient Teacher level.

-The APST is organised into four career stages designed to reflect the continuum of the development of your expertise as a teacher:
+The Australian Professional Standards for Teachers (PDF, 632.54 KB) are organised into four career stages designed to reflect the continuum of the development of your expertise as a teacher:

 - Graduate Teacher

 - Highly Accomplished Teacher